Mhtag/webscrapping_project/README.md

 # What is Web Scraping?
 WebScraping is the technique from which we can extract data from webpage in automatic by sending a requests to that website.
-The data we will get is unstructured data with html content and for cleaning that data we can use BeautifulSoup library. there are other ways we can use
+The data we will get is unstructured data with html content and for cleaning that data we can use BeautifulSoup library. there are other ways we can get data is through APIs.
-Some of the main use case of Webscrapping is Price monitoring, News Gathering,
+Some of the main use case of Webscrapping is Price monitoring, News Gathering, data collection phase of Machine learning etc.

 ## Work Flow
 * Make requests to the website using get() method from the requests library.